cuixing158/single-Image-Calibration/demoOneImgCalibrate.md

     AxesVisible=1,Label="M3");
 ```

 ![figure_5.png](images/figure_5.png)

 ## Method4：Geometric solution <a name="M4"></a>

 The principal point is the orthocenter of the base triangle, the focal length is the height of the right-angled tetrahedron, the direction of the extrinsic rotation matrix is parallel to the prism of the tetrahedron, and the extrinsic translation vector is the proportion of similar triangles.
-For further details see *[calIntrinsicGeometricAnalysis](./calIntrinsicGeometricAnalysis.md) *and* [calExtrinsicAnalysis](./calExtrinsicAnalysis.md)*.
+For further details see *[calIntrinsicGeometricAnalysis](https://github.com/cuixing158/singleImageCalibration/blob/main/calIntrinsicGeometricAnalysis.md)* and *[calExtrinsicAnalysis](https://github.com/cuixing158/singleImageCalibration/blob/main/calExtrinsicAnalysis.md).*

 Note:the camera intrinsic $K$ must be in the following form:

 $$K=\left\lbrack \begin{array}{ccc}
 f & 0 & u_0 \\
 0 & f & v_0 \\
 0 & 0 & 1
 \end{array}\right\rbrack$$

 ```matlab
 pointA = [vanishingA,0];